SSB-3118

 Plain Language

-When a URO denies a prior authorization request, it must arrange a consultation — in person or remote — between the requesting provider and the appropriate reviewer (qualified reviewer for physician requestors, clinical peer for non-physician requestors) within seven business days of notifying the provider of the denial.
-This is a mandatory post-denial peer-to-peer review opportunity that allows the requesting provider to discuss the clinical basis for the denial directly with the reviewer.
+When a URO denies a prior authorization request, it must arrange a consultation between the requesting health care provider and the appropriate reviewer (qualified reviewer for physician providers, clinical peer for non-physician providers) within seven business days of notifying the provider of the denial.
+The consultation may be in person or remote.
+This creates a mandatory post-denial peer-to-peer review opportunity — unlike the initial decision requirements in subsection 2, this is a follow-up consultation that must occur after every denial, giving the requesting provider a direct opportunity to discuss the case with the reviewer.

 Statutory Text